atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 ## Labels and Taints

-> #### Validate your Node Labels
+### Validate your Node Labels

 If you used the provided terraform to create your IKS cluster, your nodes will already be labeled properly for these exercises.

 If you did *not* use to the terraform, let's quickly label your nodes.
 First, use ```kubectl get nodes``` to identify the names of the 3 nodes you'll be using for these exercises.
+Then, run the following commands, supplying your node names where indicated below.

 ```
-kubectl label nodes <your-first-node> label1=value1
+kubectl label nodes <your-first-node-name> label1=value1
-kubectl label nodes <your-second-node> label2=value2
+kubectl label nodes <your-second-node-name> label2=value2
-kubectl label nodes <your-third-node> label3=value3
+kubectl label nodes <your-third-node-name> label3=value3
 ```

-If you did use the terraform, you can run the following commands to validate your labels.
+Now, whether you used the terraform or not, you can run the following commands to validate your labels.
 Each command should output a single, unique node.
+Your first node will be labeled ```label1:value1```, and so on.

 ```
 kubectl get nodes -l label1